How to Start a Real Estate Transaction Coordinator Business

 Here’s a general idea of what coordinators charge in the U.S. per hour, according to Talent.com:

-The amount coordinators charge also varies by state.
+Coordinators’ fees also vary by state.
 For example, the per-hour fee in South Carolina is $16.41, compared to $25 in Colorado.

 Setting rates or determining your flat fee can be challenging, especially if you’re just starting as a transaction coordinator and new business owner.